ab4d/Ab4d.SharpEngine.Samples/README.md

   - Using MAUI - requires MoltenVK library - see Building for macOS and iOS below.

 **iOS:**
+  - AvaloniaUI with SharpEngineSceneView control (Ab4d.SharpEngine.AvaloniaUI library).
+Requires MoltenVK library - see Building for macOS and iOS below.
   - Using MAUI - requires .Net 8 and MoltenVK library - see "Building for macOS and iOS" below.